Understanding Tatami

 For high end ‘Bingo’, four hemp threads are used.

-• For Chinese omote only one or two cotton strings are used.
+• For Imported omote only one or two cotton strings are used.

-For Chinese omote only one or two cotton strings are used.
+For Imported omote only one or two cotton strings are used.

 The best way to understand and choose tatami-omote is by touch.
 Feeling the material gives you a better understanding of the quality & difference.